drkiettran/cisc525_final_exam/readme.md

 - Youmust submit the usual report to `Canvas`.
 - You must make sure to provide me with the link to your repository and share it with me.

-Due date: Midnight Sunday 9 August 2020.
+Due date: Midnight Friday 7 August 2020.
 No late submission is allowed.

 Good luck.